…are a dynamic staff association campaigning against injustice and inequality in the EU institutions.

 As a consequence:

-- the new recruitment policy of the institutions is marked by artificial “juniorisation” of staff.
+- the new recruitment policy of the institutions is marked by artificial ‘juniorisation’ of staff (where highly qualified and experienced staff occupy ‘entry-level’ grades).

-- there has been the creation of vulnerable categories of staff, i.e. the Contract Agents.
+- there has been the creation of vulnerable categories of staff, i.e. the Contract Agents: who, no matter how good they are, must leave after 6/7 years, taking all their knowledge and experience with them.

-- there has been fragmentation of the EU workforce, presided over by biased administration and inapt “professionalised” trade unions.
+- there has been fragmentation of the EU workforce, presided over by biased administration and inapt ‘professionalised’ trade unions (whose staff representatives almost never return to a ‘normal’ job, spending decades on secondment, literally ‘detached’)

 Who are we – Generation 2004 ?